Azure/azure-support-scripts/VMRecovery/Classic/README.md

 # Supported VM Types

-The VM recovery scripts are supported for use with Azure VMs created with the Classic deployment model.
+This version of the VM recovery script is for for use with Azure VMs created using Classic deployment model.
 Both Linux and Windows guests are supported.
+For VMs created using the Resource Manager deployment model, use the version located under \ResourceManager instead of \Classic.

 # Scenarios